Submission Sent! | Ban Rat Poisons Campaign | Animal Liberation

 Multiply Your Impact

-What we're asking DAFF to do
+What we're asking the APVMA to do

-DAFF's consultation is on whether to declare SGARs as Restricted Chemical Products — which only restricts who can buy them, not whether they're used.
+The consultation is on whether to declare SGARs as Restricted Chemical Products — which only restricts who can buy them, not whether they're used.
 We are demanding they go further:

 Demand 01